kumar-dhanagopal/multi-region-provider-alias-demo/README.md

   git clone https://github.com/kumar-dhanagopal/multi-region-provider-alias-demo.git
   cd multi-region-provider-alias-demo
   ```
-3. Open `terraform.tfvars` in the top-level directory in a text editor, and set values for all the variables in that file.
+3. Copy `terraform.tfvars.example` in the top-level directory to `terraform.tfvars`.

+4. Open `terraform.tfvars` in a plain-text editor, and specify values for the variables in the file.

 4. Initialize Terraform.
-This will also download the latest `oci` provider.

   ```
   terraform init